Saliwell is a noninvasive salivary gland electrostimulator

 - Side effect from certain medications

-- Side effect of a disease or infection
+- Another disease or infection

 - Nerve damage from injury or surgery